nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * `<SECURITY_SERVER_CREDENTIALS_OS_ENV_VAR_NAME>`
-  * Environment variable name to hold X-Road Security Server admin credentials, e.g., if the variable is set like ``export TOOLKIT_ADMIN_CREDENTIALS=user:pass`` the value to use here is ``TOOLKIT_ADMIN_CREDENTIALS`` (if specified in the separate section, one value will be used for all configurable Security Servers, but if specified in the ``security_server`` section, the value will be overridden for specific configurable Security Server)
+  * Environment variable name to hold X-Road Security Server admin credentials, e.g., if the variable is set like ``export TOOLKIT_ADMIN_CREDENTIALS=user:pass`` the value to use here is ``TOOLKIT_ADMIN_CREDENTIALS`` (if specified in the separate section, one value will be used for all configurable Security Servers, but if specified in the ``security_server`` section, the value will be overridden for specific configurable Security Server).
 * `<SSH_USER_OS_ENV_VAR_NAME>`
-  * Environment variable name to hold SSH username, e.g., if the variable is set like ``export TOOLKIT_SSH_USER=ssh_user`` the value to use here is ``TOOLKIT_SSH_USER`` (if specified in ``ssh_access`` section, one value will be used for all configurable Security Servers, but if specified in the ``security_server`` section, the value will be overridden for specific configurable Security Server)
+  * Environment variable name to hold SSH username, e.g., if the variable is set like ``export TOOLKIT_SSH_USER=ssh_user`` the value to use here is ``TOOLKIT_SSH_USER`` (if specified in ``ssh_access`` section, one value will be used for all configurable Security Servers, but if specified in the ``security_server`` section, the value will be overridden for specific configurable Security Server).
 * `<SSH_PRIVATE_KEY_OS_ENV_VAR_NAME>`
   * Environment variable name to hold full path to SSH private key, e.g., if the variable is set like ``export TOOLKIT_SSH_PRIVATE_KEY=/home/user/private_key`` the value to use here is ``TOOLKIT_SSH_PRIVATE_KEY``
-  (if specified in ``ssh_access`` section, one value will be used for all configurable Security Servers, but if specified in the ``security_server`` section, the value will be overridden for specific configurable Security Server)
+  (if specified in ``ssh_access`` section, one value will be used for all configurable Security Servers, but if specified in the ``security_server`` section, the value will be overridden for specific configurable Security Server).

 #### 3.2.2 Security Servers Configuration